Last updated 20 June 2019

 2. Loan agreements

 Loan agreements will be made automatically when we've matched your funds with a loan customer (unless you're a lending business when the loan agreement will be made when the loan customer signs the loan agreement).
-If you're buying a loan, you'll become the new lender under the existing agreement.
-You may enter into more than one loan agreement with a single borrower but the maximum that you'll lend to a single borrower will be 1% of the total amount you've invested.
+If you're buying a loan, the rights of the lender under the existing agreement will be transferred to you.
+You may have more than one loan agreement with a single borrower but the maximum that you'll lend to a single borrower at the point a loan is made will be 1% of the total amount you've invested.

 Once the loan agreement has been formed you won't be able to change its terms or withdraw from it.
 You accept that this is so even if you had intended to cancel your investment but failed to do so or your message to us to cancel was not received and processed by us before your funds were matched and the resulting loan agreement formed.